Choosing between an ARF and an Annuity is one of the biggest financial decisions you will face in Ireland.

 Consisderations with an Annuity

 An annuity purchase is permanent so you need to be absolutely certain that;

 - You get the best annuity rate you can

 - It’s structured correctly from the outset.

-Annuities are one thing you really need to shop around for because the difference in rates between providers can be big.
+These are one product you really need to shop around for because the difference in offered rates between providers can be big.

-The better the rate the better your income.
+The higher the rate you get the higher your income.

 Consisderations with an ARF